 2 Tax offset proportionally decreases, cutting out when the spouse earns the higher threshold amount.

 Make a spouse contribution

 When both you and your spouse are Sunsuper members it’s easy to make and receive spouse contributions.
-Just complete and download the Spouse Contribution Advice Form [PDF 114KB].
+Make a BPAY payment online on our website, or complete and download the Spouse Contribution Advice Form.

 If they’re not already a Sunsuper member, but would like to be, they can join online.